 - Sight – Visual cues (pictures of breathing icons or relaxation prompt cards, such as these from Conscious Discipline or these from Slumberkins’ “Comfort Corner” collection), pictures of nature or something peaceful), sensory glitter bottle, kaleidoscope, small mirror to check in with facial expression.

 - Sound – Noise-cancelling headphones, recording of favorite song, calming nature sounds, classical music, or guided visualization, and quiet chimes

 - Touch — Hoberman sphere (ie, breathing ball), thinking puddy, pillow, weighted blanket, stress ball, fabric, a special lovey to connect with (which may also represent an important person in your child’s life).

 - Taste — Gum or snacks with different textures, chewable jewelry, water bottle with bite valve

 * Provide options for creative expression (writing/drawing) with notebooks or coloring materials (mandalas, coloring pages).
-May also include children’s books such as Visiting Feelings, In My Heart, or The Way I Feel that normalize the emotional experience and offer a way to externalize feelings in order to better explore them.
+May also include children’s books such as Visiting Feelings, In My Heart, I Love You, Monster, Listening to my Body, or The Way I Feel that normalize the emotional experience and offer a way to externalize feelings in order to better explore them.

 Routines to incorporate in the creation of your Safe Place: